 - Sweet potatoes

 Did you know?
-Leafy greens are a great source of calcium and iron, which are both nutrients that can be harder to find on a vegan diet.
-Load ‘em on your daily plate; they’re one of the most nutritious foods on the planet!
+Leafy greens are a great source of calcium and iron—two nutrients that can be harder to find on a vegan diet.
+Make them a staple on your vegan shopping list and load ‘em on your daily plate; they’re one of the most nutritious foods on the planet!

 Canned fruit & veg